railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_menu.rst

 CSV form.
 And to do that, you have to install a language into Open ERP.
-To load a translation that already exists in Open ERP use :menuselection:`Administration --> Translations --> Load an Official Translation` choose a language and then click :guilabel:`Start Installation`.
+To load a translation that already exists in Open ERP use :menuselection:`Administration --> Translations --> Load an Official Translation` choose a language and then click :guilabel:`Load`.

 Then export it using
-:menuselection:`Administration --> Translations --> Import/Export --> Export a Translation file.
+:menuselection:`Administration --> Translations --> Import/Export --> Export Translation`.
 Select the language, then the :guilabel:`CSV File` format, then one or more (or all) modules.
-Click :guilabel:`Get File` to start the download process, then click the small :guilabel:`Save` icon to save the file somewhere.
-A French translation would be named :file:`fr_FR.csv` by default, but you can name it whatever you like.
+Click :guilabel:`Export` to start the export process, then click the small :guilabel:`Save As` icon to save the file somewhere.

 .. note:: UTF-8 format

 	The CSV file is encoded in the UTF-8 format.
-	Make sure that you retain this format when you open the file in a spreadsheet program because if you **don't** retain it you risk seeing strange character strings in place of accented characters.
+	Make sure that you retain this format when you open the file in a spreadsheet program because if you **do not** retain it you risk seeing strange character strings in place of accented characters.

 .. figure::  images/csv_transl.png